FooSoft/goldsmith/README.md

 # Goldsmith #

-Goldsmith is a static website generator developed in Golang with flexibility, extensibility, and performance as primary design considerations.
+Goldsmith is a static website generator developed in Go with flexibility, extensibility, and performance as primary design considerations.
 With Goldsmith you can easily build and deploy any type of site, whether it is a personal blog, image gallery, or a corporate homepage; the tool no assumptions are made about your layout or file structure.
 Goldsmith is trivially extensible via a plugin architecture which makes it simple to perform complex data transformations